-5. Planned expenditure Academic year 2018-2019 i.
-Quality of teaching fo or all Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
+5. Planned expenditure Academic year 2019-2020 i.
+Quality of teaching for all Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
-A. Behaviour: Understanding of individual needs of each PP student Clear use of Data at to track and implement strategies to ensure less removals from lesson and completion of all work Parental interviews with VP or Principal and Inclusion Lead.
+A.Behaviour: Understanding of individual needs of each PP student Clear use of Data at to track and implement strategies to ensure less removals from lesson and completion of all work Parental interviews with VP or Principal and Inclusion Lead.
 Inclusion team foci.
-Reduction in SWAT removals from class Reduction in after school detentions Improvement in positive behaviour points SLT agenda item to track.monitor and evaluate impact Robust tracker updated daily by Behaviour and inclusion team All staff aware of PP student in faculty , recorded on progresso / behaviour spreadsheet • Regular meetings with staff involved (JCo/JWi/LBi) • SLT agenda every week (JCo) • DMB and Assemblies (ADa) • Behaviour spreadsheet for improved tracking % of staffing costs % staffing costs for behaviour team JCo/JWi/SAs July 2018 B. Sustained High quality T&L Sustained outstanding teaching and learning to raise achievement for all, thereby increasing achievement for PP students Using teaching strategies and developing pedagogy Building effective learning relationships Improving professional expertise, undertaking effective development and training Sustained outstanding T&L for all students will inevitably raise achievement for all, including PP students. characteristics of effective learning: Monitoring and feedback (target setting, AfL, use of data and classroom evidence) Teaching for learners' use of strategies Peer interaction and mutual support High quality relationships to enable learning Coaching visits/drop ins and review through Line Management meetings and CPD Effective leadership .
-A clear focus on improving learning Agreed structures and processes in school The importance of staff skills and professional development Making learning Regular learning walks by slt/department heads to check context sheets and interventions happening Regular meetings with students to discuss actions in class files, Book looks and case studies ESLT July 2018
+Reduction in SWAT removals from class Reduction in after school detentions Improvement in positive behaviour points SLT agenda item to track.monitor and evaluate impact Robust tracker updated daily by Behaviour and inclusion team All staff aware of PP student in faculty , recorded on progresso / behaviour spreadsheet Regular meetings with staff involved (JCo/JWi/LBi) SLT agenda every week (JCo) DMB and Assemblies (ADa) Behaviour spreadsheet for improved tracking of staffing costs staffing costs for behaviour team JCo/JWi/SAs July 2020 B. Sustained High quality T&L Sustained outstanding teaching and learning to raise achievement for all, thereby increasing achievement for PP students Using teaching strategies and developing pedagogy Building effective learning relationships Improving professional expertise, undertaking effective development and training Sustained outstanding T&L for all students will inevitably raise achievement for all, including PP students. characteristics of effective learning: Monitoring and feedback (target setting, AfL, use of data and classroom evidence) Teaching for learners' use of strategies Peer interaction and mutual support High quality relationships to enable learning Coaching visits/drop ins and review through Line Management meetings and CPD Effective leadership .
+A clear focus on improving learning Agreed structures and processes in school The importance of staff skills and professional development Making learning Regular learning walks by slt/department heads to check context sheets and interventions happening Regular meetings with students to discuss actions in class files, Book looks and case studies Whole school CPD % staffing costs ESLT July 2020

-Whole school CPD % staffing costs C.Progress: Understanding of current performance and next steps in learning - to ensure no gaps Clear use of Data at each trackingpoint using a 'PP first' approach to ensure each students needs met.
+C.Progress: Understanding of current performance and next steps in learning - to ensure no gaps Clear use of Data at each trackingpoint using a 'PP first' approach to ensure each students needs met.
 Reviewing in class recommendations with students to make changes as data suggests PP First analysis of students at each tracking point.
 FD to review progress and to review in class recommendations with PP champion, guidance at each tracking point, via faculty meeting on a Monday PP achievement and Progress is at least as good as non PP With clear focus on data we can analyse the progress being made by each student and then review the recommendations for working with them.
 This will join up the T&L aspects and the bespoke intervention as discussed above to ensure it is all focussed on student achievement.
 Review the process at each tracking point (JKi/LBi/FDs) and discuss impact with FDs.
 Clarity of expectation to be provided for FD and tutor for academic mentoring/tutoring .
-JKi/LBi/FDs July 2018 A -Contribution towards b ehaviour team £7,000 C-Teach ibution to CPD ing & Learning budgeted cost £1,500 £60,000 £68,500.00 ii.
-Targeted support Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
-How will you ensure it is implemented well?
-Staff lead When will you review implementation?
-LBi/FDs/SCs July 2018 students to be created.
+JKi/LBi/FDs July 2020 C-Teach ehaviour team ibution to CPD ing & Learning budgeted cost £7,000 £1,500 £50,000 £58,500.00 ii.
+Targeted support Desired outcome Chosen action/approach What is the evidence and How will you ensure it is Staff lead rationale for this choice? implemented well?
+Starricau When will you review implementation?